Sengathir24/Triathlon_GrandTheftAxiosTeam/README.md

 - **AUC**: 0.75
 - **Logarithmic Loss**: 0.018

+## 📐 TabNet Architecture
+TabNet uses a combination of attention mechanisms and sequential feature selection.
+It allows learning from tabular data without extensive preprocessing.
+The architecture is composed of the following:
+- **Feature Transformer**: A shared network for processing input data.
+- **Attentive Transformer**: It selects relevant features dynamically.
+- **Sparsemax Activation**: Provides sparse attention for feature selection.

+TabNet balances interpretability and performance by focusing on the most relevant features, which is beneficial for multi-label classification tasks like MoA prediction.

 ## 🚀 How to Run the Project
 Clone the repository and run the model:
 ```bash